 In July 2021, I had the privilege of supporting one of my doula families at the Oklahoma City Birth Center.
-The OKC birth center just recently opened and I have been really looking forward to it becoming a resource for our Central Oklahoma community!
+The OKC birth center had just recently opened and I had really been looking forward to it becoming a resource for our Central Oklahoma community!
+We previously had a birth center in Edmond that had closed a year or so prior to the OKC Birth Center opening and it was heartbreaking to see the resource and team behind it go.

-Prior to this doula family’s birth, I had the chance to view the birth center with the family.
-So when the day came to head to the birth center with my doula family, I was very much looking forward to using the bright and peaceful space as a doula!
+Prior to my doula family’s birth, I had the chance to view the birth center with the family with one of the Co-owners, Brandy Harris.
+So, when the day came to head to the birth center with my doula family for their birth journey, I was very much looking forward to using the bright and peaceful space as a doula!

-My doula family experienced a long labor journey and we spent the weekend at the center!
+My doula family experienced a long labor journey and we spent the entire weekend at the center.
 I wanted to share some of my thoughts on the OKC birth center after supporting a family there for an extended amount of time.

 When you are in the space, it is clear that the two women who created the OKC Birth Center have a history in birth work.
 The individual birth rooms for families had everything you could need to support a labor and birth journey.